on Lower Back Pain

 In New Zealand and Australia we may have access to accurate information sources, health-care approaches that provide appropriate support for self-management of uncomplicated low back pain, and to specialised effective interventions, such as multidisciplinary rehabilitation, for complex persistent low back pain.

-Is Pain being treated correctly?
+Is Chronic Pain being treated correctly?

 Opioids are also used in Australia and New Zealand, understandably so as patients just need the pain to go away.
+But generally to not such a dangerous extent, which is fortunate for us.

-Some terminology you may have seen or read on your reports
+Some terminology you may have seen or read on your reports: